Risk assessments and fire safety awareness for schools

 Reduce the opportunity for an intruder to start a fire

-Arsonists seldom bring combustible items with them but tend to use what is available on site.
+Arsonists rarely bring combustible items with them but tend to use what is available on site.
 Do you have external combustible storage within your school grounds?
 If you do, can it be removed or stored elsewhere?

 Reduce the scope for potential fire damage